Heir apparent

-An heir apparent is a person who is first in the order of succession and cannot be displaced from inheriting by the birth of another person.
-(Note: assuming no change in the laws governing succession) A person who is first in the current order of succession but could be displaced by the birth of a more eligible heir is known as an heir presumptive.
+An heir apparent is the first person in the order of succession and who cannot be displaced from inheriting by the birth of another person, assuming no change in the laws governing succession.
+A person who is currently first in the order of succession but could be displaced by the birth of a more eligible heir is an heir presumptive.

 Today these terms most commonly describe heirs to hereditary titles (e.g. titles of nobility) or offices, especially when only inheritable by a single person.

-Most monarchies refer to the heir apparent of their thrones with the descriptive term of crown prince or crown princess, but they may also be accorded with a more specific substantive title: (Note: Note that the substantive titles do not usually correspond exactly with the status of heir apparent.
-See crown prince for more examples and information.) such as Prince of Orange in the Netherlands, Duke of Brabant in Belgium, Prince of Asturias in Spain (also granted to heirs presumptive), or the Prince of Wales in England and Wales; former titles include Dauphin in the Kingdom of France, and Tsesarevich in Imperial Russia.
+Most monarchies designate the heir apparent as crown prince or crown princess, though many also grant them a specific substantive title: (Note: The substantive titles do not usually correspond exactly with the status of heir apparent.
+See crown prince for examples and information.)
+Prince of Orange in the Netherlands, Duke of Brabant in Belgium, Prince of Asturias in Spain (also granted to heirs presumptive), Prince of Wales in England and Wales; formerly Dauphin in the Kingdom of France, and Tsesarevich in Imperial Russia.

-The term is also applied metaphorically to an expected successor to any position of power, e.g. a political or corporate leader.
+Metaphorically, an heir apparent may also be an expected successor to some position of power, such as a political or corporate leader.

-This article primarily describes the term heir apparent in a hereditary system regulated by laws of primogeniture—it may be less applicable to cases where a monarch has a say in naming the heir (performed either while alive, e.g. crowning the heir as a rex iunior, or through the monarch's will).
+This article primarily describes heirs apparent in a hereditary system regulated by laws of primogeniture—it may be less applicable to cases where a monarch has a say in naming the heir (performed either while alive, e.g. crowning the heir as a rex iunior, or through the monarch's will).